 This soup is on the sweet side due to the dried honey dates and luo han guo.
 If you prefer a savory soup, replace the dried honey dates with a piece of dried tangerine peel.

-The addition of dried apricot seeds helps to moisten the lungs and reduce phlegm.
-I like to add them into soups whenever I have a cough and my throat feels irritated.
-One of these soup is this Pear Soup with Pork Ribs.
-If you like watercress, check out this Watercress Soup with Pork Ribs Soup too.
+Dried apricot seeds helps to moisten the lungs and reduce phlegm.
+I usually add them into soups such as this Pear Soup with Pork Ribs whenever I have a cough and my throat feels irritated.
+They also add an interesting texture to the soup.

 Don’t want to miss a recipe?
 Sign up for Souper Diaries newsletter delivered to your inbox!
-Stay in touch on Instagram, Pinterest, Twitter and Google+ for the latest updates.
+Let’s connect on Facebook, Instagram, Pinterest, Twitter and Google+ for the latest updates.
 See you again and happy souping!